-Plan's Coinsurance Plan's Coinsurance

-Percentage for Percentage for Out-of-
+Plan's Coinsurance Percentage for In-Network Care Plan's Coinsurance Percentage for Out-of- Network Care III-INELWORK Care Network Gare

-In-Network Care Network Care

 Eligible Preventive Care

 Please Note: A medical service will only be covered at 100% if it is coded as preventive.
 Before receiving any service, you should check with your physician to be sure the procedure is considered, and will be submitted to your health care company, as preventive medical care rather than as a diagnostic service.
 Additional lab or other services performed during a preventive care visit that are not considered preventive in nature may not be covered at 100% with no deductible.